This section is not normative.

 Extrinsic sizing determines sizes based on the context of an element, without regard for its contents.

-max(min-measure|0, min(max-measure|infinity, measure|fill-available measure))where the sizes are inner measures of the element establishing the box’s containing block, and where the first value is used if it is definite and the second value otherwise.
+max(min-content inline size|0, min(max-content inline size|infinity, inline size|fill-available inline size))where the sizes are inner inline-sizes of the element establishing the box’s containing block, and where the first value is used if it is definite and the second value otherwise.

 …less the box’s inline-axis margins (after any margin collapsing, and treating auto margins as zero), borders, and padding.